-Award criteria Maximum scoresof award criteria per Action l· (ey Action 1 L Key Action 2 Key Action 3 Accreditation of higher education mobility consortia Mobility projects in the field of Higher Education between Programme and Partner Countries Mobility projects in the fields of school education, vocational education and training, adult education and youth Strategic Partnerships in the field of Education, Training and Youth Structured Dialogue: meetings between young people and decision makers in the field of youth Relevance of the project 7 30 30 30 30 30 Quality of the project design and implementation 8 20 30 40 20 40 Quality of the project team and the cooperation arrangements 9 20 20 N.A.
+Award criteria Maximum scores of award criteria per Action l· Key Action 1 Key Action 3 Accreditation of higher education mobility consortia Mobility projects in the field of Higher Education between Programme and Partner Countries Mobility projects in the fields of school education, vocational education and training, adult education and youth Strategic Partnerships in the field of Education, Training and Youth Youth Dialogue projects Relevance of the project/strategy 30 30 30 30 30 Quality of the project design and implementation 20 20 40 20 40 Quality of the project team and the cooperation arrangements 20 30 N.A.
 20 N.A.
 Impact and dissemination 30 20 30 30 30 TOTAL 100 100 100 100 100